jmjuanes/rouct/README.md

 `neutrine-router` is a micro-router component for building Single Page Applications (SPA) with React.

 It uses the **hashbang** as the routing strategy.
-This strategy uses an exclamation mark after the hash to indicate that the hash is used for routing.
+This strategy adds an exclamation mark after the hash to indicate that the hash is used for routing.
 A tipically url with a *hashbang* looks like:

 ```
 http://example.com/#!/about/contact